Are you a budding physician applying for your residency? If so, it’s a good idea to familiarize yourself with the ERAS timeline.

 During the third week of March, Match Week, the NRMP will release the results that indicate if you are matched into a residency program.

-ERAS is an essential platform for medical students applying to residency programs, and the MyERAS portal is a key component of the application process.
-Now that you have a good understanding of the ERAS timeline, it’s important to familiarize yourself with the platform’s eight sections.
+ERAS is an essential platform for medical students applying to residency programs, and the MyERAS portal is a vital component of the application process.
+Now that you have a good understanding of the application timeline, it’s important to familiarize yourself with the platform’s eight sections.

-The CV is comprise of several subsections for information on your:
+The CV is comprised of several subsections for information on your:

 This section provides an opportunity for you to showcase personal qualities and attributes that are not covered in other parts of your application.
 You can use this space to describe your accomplishments and defining characteristics, giving insight into your unique identity.